mohankumarpaluru/Matrix-Notes/common_md/deploy-a-custom-linked-blog-starter.md

 ---
-title: Deploy a custom version of the linked-blog-starter
+title: Deploy a custom version of the Matrix-Notes
 ---

-By the end of this tutorial, you will have a custom version of the [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter) that deploys to Vercel
+By the end of this tutorial, you will have a custom version of the [Matrix-Notes](https://github.com/mohankumarpaluru/Matrix-Notes) that deploys to Vercel

 ## Fork the repository and get it to run locally

-First, we want to fork the linked-blog-starter repo, then [install](install-linked-blog-starter-locally.md) and run it locally.
+First, we want to fork the Matrix-Notes repo, then [install](install-Matrix-Notes-locally.md) and run it locally.

-**Note**: Update `https://github.com/matthewwong525/linked-blog-starter` with your own repository link
+**Note**: Update `https://github.com/mohankumarpaluru/Matrix-Notes` with your own repository link

-1. Clone this repo by running `git clone https://github.com/matthewwong525/linked-blog-starter`
+1. Clone this repo by running `git clone https://github.com/mohankumarpaluru/Matrix-Notes`
-1. `cd linked-blog-starter`
+1. `cd Matrix-Notes`
 1. `npm install`
 1. `npm run dev`
 1. Go to `localhost:3000` in your browser